teresamao/CS152/README.md

 CS152
 =====

-In this group, we'll be running our fortran program in a Ubuntu VM.
+#### In this group, we'll be running our fortran program in a Ubuntu VM.

 There are two tools that makes creating a Ubuntu VM within your Mac/Windows really easy:
 - Vagrant (http://www.vagrantup.com/downloads)
 - Virtualbox (https://www.virtualbox.org/wiki/Downloads)

+Please download them from those two pages.

-Steps to a running Fortran77 compiler:
+#### Steps to a running Fortran77 compiler:

 - Make sure you installed Vagrant and Virtualbox.
 - run `$ vagrant up` in the root of this folder, which will take 1-2 minutes.